 Noren remembered the A’s fighting in the clubhouse but being all business once they were on the field, although there were occasional brawls with the opposition.
 At age 48, Noren was not excluded from the fisticuffs.
-On August 22, 1972 ,the A’s were playing the Detroit Tigers.
-A brawl broke out in the seventh inning and Noren’s eye was cut open when he was blindsided by Detroit’s Tom Timmerman.16 Dick Williams, who had become disillusioned with Charlie Finley, left the A’s after the 1973 season.
+On August 22, 1972, the A’s were playing the Detroit Tigers.
+A brawl broke out in the seventh inning and Noren’s eye was cut open when he was blindsided by Detroit’s Tom Timmerman.16 Dick Williams, who had become disillusioned with Oakland owner Charlie Finley, left the A’s after the 1973 season.
 Noren and the new manager, Alvin Dark, did not get along well in 1974.
-Noren was fired two weeks after the 1974 All-Star Game and joined the Chicago Cubs at thirdbase coach in 1975.17
+Noren was fired two weeks after the 1974 All-Star Game and joined the Chicago Cubs at third base coach in 1975.17

 While playing with the Yankees, Noren saw that Phil Rizzuto and Yogi Berra had enjoyed success operating a bowling alley in New Jersey, and used his World Series winnings from 1956 to invest in a bowling alley in Pasadena.18 He also owned a liquor store in Arcadia, California, and two sporting-goods stores in Pasadena.

-In 1985 Noren was honored in his hometown of Jamestown, New York when he was inducted into the Chautauqua Sports Hall of Fame.
+In 1985 Noren was honored in his hometown of Jamestown, New York, when he was inducted into the Chautauqua Sports Hall of Fame.
 He received the Legends Award from the Pasadena Sports Hall of Fame in 2010, and was honored with a Distinguished Alumni Award from Pasadena City College.
 As recently as 2004, he served as president of the local Homeowners Association.
 At age 89 in 2013, Noren was not about to slow down.
 Between talking baseball at Brooklyn Boyz, a local pizza restaurant, and going to Del Mar and Santa Anita race tracks to watch his thoroughbreds owned with two partners, he found plenty to keep him busy.
 Many of the partners’ first horses had baseball-inspired names, including Glove Man, Extra Quick, Delayed Steal, and Midnight Curfew.”19 Later he had success with Pinstripe Kid.
-He and his late wife, Vee, had a son and three daughters and, as of 2014, 15 grandchildren and six great-grandchildren.
+He and his late wife, Vee, had a son and three daughters, along with 15 grandchildren and six great-grandchildren.

 Golenbock, Peter, Dynasty: The New York Yankees 1949-1964 (New York: Prentice Hall, 1975).